purduesigbots/pros-docs/v5/api/c/optical.rst

 optical_get_proximity(uint8_t port)
 ----------------

-Gets the detected proximity value that the optical sensor sees in range ``0`` ``255``.
+Get the detected proximity value.
 This function is not available if gestures are being detected.
+Proximity has a range of ``0`` ``255``.

 This function uses the following values of ``errno`` when an error state is reached: